Illicit Discharge Detection & Elimination

 An illicit discharge is defined as any release into the drainage system (MS4) of contaminated water, or any non-stormwater discharge that contributes pollutants to receiving waters.

-Public Works conducts inspections of stormwater outfalls throughout the city as part of ongoing compliance with our Phase II permit.
-A city by-law (Article V, Section 26 (PDF)) provides enforcement and fining procedures for illicit discharges found within the city's MS4.
-Any discharge deemed a threat to public safety, public health, or the environment is in violation of this by-law and thus subject to a removal order and/or fines by the Conservation Commission, Board of Health, or Inspectional Services.
+Public Works carries out regular inspections of stormwater outfalls citywide to ensure ongoing adherence to our Phase II permit requirements.
+According to a city by-law (Article V, Section 26 (PDF), specific enforcement and penalty protocols are in place for any unauthorized discharges detected within the city's MS4 system.
+Any discharge posing risks to public safety, public health, or the environment is considered a violation of this by-law and may result in a removal directive and/or fines imposed by the Conservation Commission, Board of Health, or Inspectional Services.

 Examples of Illicit Discharges